-This was a friend’s response when I told her about an email I had just gotten about an attempted kidnapping just a few miles from where we live.
-A 14-year-old girl was walking home from the pool and was approached by a strange man she did not recognize.
+This was my friend’s response when I told her about an email I received about an attempted kidnapping just a few miles from where we live.
+A 14-year-old girl was walking home from the park and was approached by a strange man she did not recognize.
 When the man tried to grab her arm, she punched him in the stomach and ran home.
 Thankfully, she was only frightened, and suffered no serious harm.

 It gives you pause, though!
 Here she was in her own neighborhood, a few blocks from home where she should feel safe and protected.
 Instead, an intruder threatened her sense of security—and her actual well-being!
 I can only imagine what her mother must have thought when she received that phone call from her frantic daughter…

 As parents, volunteers, church and ministry leaders, we cannot afford to ignore the times in which we live.
 I’m not talking about living in fear, or an out-of-balance distrust of people.
 I am talking about being aware of certain realities and the responsibility we have to protect those who need protecting.

 I think there are some basic DO’s and DON’Ts to be sure we are doing our “due diligence” and protecting those on our watch.